-The accompanying notes on pages 4 to 7 are an integral part of these financial statements
+The accompanying notes on pages 4 to 9 are an integral part of these financial statements.

-1 Registration, Incorporation and Purpose of the Organization
+1 Registration, Incorporation and Purpose

 Black Health Alliance (BHA) was incorporated in the province of Ontario effective November 7, 2005 and was registered as a charity (Registration # 81517 5674 RR0001) effective April 26, 2012; and designated as a Charitable Organization.
 It is tax exempted under section 149(I) of the Income Tax Act.